juan-alcalde/Jeweletta/README.md

 ## Usage

 Once the application is set up, users can access it via their web browser.
-Artists can create accounts, upload artwork, and manage their profiles.
-Users can browse artwork, add items to their cart, and complete purchases.
+Jeweletta can upload artwork and  Users can browse her artwork, add items to their cart, and complete purchases.
 Admins can manage users, artwork, and site settings from the admin dashboard.

 ## Contributing